 Container Networking

 Network plugins (LibNetwork project) extend the docker network to support additional networking features such as IP VLAN or macvlan.
 User-defined networks can take the form of bridge or overlay networks.

-Bridge networks have a single-host local scope, and overlay networks have multi-host global scope.
+Bridge networks have a single-host local scope, and overlay networks have a multi-host global scope.
 The diagram below displays the default bridge and the corresponding attached containers.
 The driver is “default,” meaning it has local scope.

+Container Networking